What is a hackathon?

 Who can attend?

-We’re opening the door to all engineers, designers, business experts, and healthcare professionals - students and faculty - passionate about healthcare innovation.
+We’re opening the door to engineers, designers, business experts, and healthcare professionals - students and faculty - passionate about healthcare innovation.
 Any undergraduate, graduate student, or working professional is invited to apply!

 Fret not! health++ is a perfect place to start!
-We're working to bridge the gap between technical and non-technical.
-We welcome individuals of all skillsets.
-Healthcare is interdisciplinary, and we hope our “hackers” will be too!
-Whatever your interest or specialty, we’d love to see what you can think up and create!
+We're working to bridge the gap between technical and non-technical in healthcare—so we welcome individuals of all skillsets.
+Our workshops and mentors will address any questions you might have.
+Whatever your interest or specialty, we’d love to see what you can create!